aliyak938/Student-Performance-Dashboard/README.md

 How to Use

-Open the dashboard in Power BI.
+Open the dashboard in Power BI or Excel.

 Explore different tabs and filters to analyze student performance by subject, class, or overall.

 Hover over charts to view detailed data and insights.

-Audience

-Educators monitoring class performance

-Students seeking insights into academic performance

-Anyone learning BI concepts through practical dashboard projects
+Dashboard Screenshot

+Here’s a preview of the Student Performance Dashboard: